ubisoft/shotmanager/README.md

 ## Dev notes

 Various development notes related to the add-on itself, to the Git project or to the installation are available here: [Dev Notes](./doc/devnotes.md)
-This add-on requires the OpenTimelineIO Python wheel.
-This library is automaticaly downloaded and deployed on the Blender instance when the add-on is installed.

->The addon must be installed in Administrator mode so that the OpenTimelineIO Python wheel can
->be downloaded and deployed correctly.
-Also be sure that your firewall doesn't block the download (or use OpenVPN or equivalent).

 ## History
 [Change Log](./CHANGELOG.md)